MickaelLepicier/filter-eyes/README.md

 1. Download the code
 1. Open the folder with VSCode
+2. Install Live Server extension
-2. In VSCode right click on main.html
+3. In VSCode right click on main.html
-3. Click on "Open With Live Server"
+4. Click on "Open With Live Server"

 ---